 We all know how important it is to eat healthy foods.
 So why do we frequently turn to fast food and processed snacks?

 Most people would say it’s because processed food is convenient.
-These foods can be taken on-the-go as an easy snack or even prepared in a microwave in a few short minutes.
+You can take these foods on-the-go as an easy snack or even prepare them in a microwave in a few short minutes.
 However, this dependence on convenience has caused us to miss out on the long-term benefits of eating organic and healthier foods.

 Throughout this article, you’ll learn more about why eating healthier matters and the types of high-vibration foods you should add to your daily diet.